spencermountain/efrt/README.md

 based on [bits.js](http://stevehanov.ca/blog/index.php?id=120) by [Steve Hanov](https://twitter.com/smhanov) and [mckoss/lookups](https://github.com/mckoss/lookups) by [Mike Koss](https://github.com/mckoss)

-it can compress a wordlist/dictionary into a very compact form, so that filesize/http-bandwidth is low.
+it can compress a wordlist/dictionary into a very compact form, so that filesize/http/bandwidth is low.

-the clients though, can pull-apart the compressed form without being too-fancy or laborious
+the clients though, can build-up from the compressed form without being too-fancy.

 ```js
 var trieHard=require('trie-hard')//(not yet published)